Manage Unfinished Work

 - Re-evaluate the priority of the continued user story

 - Break the story down to reduce risk, if possible

 - Re-estimate the story and tasks based on the work remaining

 These steps will reduce the risk of not finishing the user story a second time.

 Split user stories

 When you split a user story, you can:

 - Edit the user story name, schedule state, and estimate

-When you split a user story, Rally will automatically:
+When you split a user story, CA Agile Central will automatically: